-Is the Sony Bravia Xr x90l right For You?
+Is the Sony Bravia XR x90L right For You?

-Set to be one of the most popular options in Sony’s 2023 TV Lineup, the Sony Bravia XR X90L is a no-brainer if you’re looking for a versatile and premium performing TV.
+One of the most popular options in Sony’s 2023 TV Lineup, the Sony Bravia XR X90L is a no-brainer if you’re looking for a versatile and premium performing TV.
 This Sony X90L review intends on stripping back the technical jargon to help you decide whether this really is the TV that's right for your space.

 In such a competitive market with manufacturers battling it out to create better, brighter, and more impressive models with technology like OLED, QD OLED, and Mini LED, to name a few, we want to know if the Sony X90L is still holding its own.

-Last year's X90K was hugely popular, and this upgrade follows suit and promises a suite of enhancements to make it an even more attractive offer.
+2022's X90K was hugely popular, and this upgrade follows suit and promises a suite of enhancements to make it an even more attractive offer.

 We’ve also put it head-to-head with a range of other Sony TVs like the A80L, X95L, and X85L throughout this review to really see where you’d be getting the most for your money.

-Available Sizes: 55” 65” 75” 85” 98”
+Sony Bravia XR X90L Available Sizes: 55” 65” 75” 85” 98” Price: £1,599 - £8,999 (See Latest Pricing) |

 Why not watch our full Sony Bravia XR X90L Review over on our YouTube channel?